diepbaoquy97/Parceler/README.md

  User user = Parcels.unwrap(parcelable);
 ```
 ### Reference
 There are a lot of reference about Pareceler but I found that the github of user johncarl81 is the one which has a lot useful tutorial code about parceler.
-Below is the link of my reference.
+Below is the link of my reference.</br>
 [reference](https://github.com/johncarl81/parceler)